rethinkdb/www/_posts/2016-03-30-rethinkdb-performance-report.md

 In the results, we’ll see how RethinkDB scales to perform 1.3 million individual reads per second.
 We will also demonstrate how RethinkDB performs well above 100 thousand operations per second in a mixed 50:50 read/write workload - while at the full level of durability and data integrity guarantees.
 We performed all benchmarks across a range of cluster sizes, scaling up from one to 16 nodes.

 {% infobox %}
-__Note__: This performance report was done using RethinkDB version 2.1.5 which was released October 7th, 2015.
+__Note__: This performance report was done using RethinkDB version 2.1.5.
 It takes a large amount of effort to create a quality performance report that covers multiple use cases.
 In the future, we plan to update this report for subsequent releases of RethinkDB.
-If you have any recommendations or thoughts on expanded testing, please see the notes below to contact us.
 {% endinfobox %}

 # A quick overview of the results